AQNclasses/notes405-fa25/1-intro.md

 outline construction such as you would use for longer written pieces.
 Be sure to bring something to write with (or a laptop) to class.

-We will have a quiz this Friday on the syllabus as well as this week's assigned reading, will also check in about your experience in 305 (ungraded "pre-quiz").
+We will have a quiz this Friday on the syllabus as well as this week's assigned reading, will also check in about your goals for the quarter.

 Icebreaker: 2 truths and 1 lie